This rich, dense Sour Cream Chocolate Bundt Cake is a copycat of the famous Williams Sonoma recipe. Perfect for those chocolate cravings!

 - Pour the batter into your prepared pan.

-- Bake for approximately 1 hour, until a toothpick inserted in the center of the cake comes out clean.
+- Check for doneness after 50 minutes.
+Some are done at this point.
+Mine takes closer to 1 hour.
+A toothpick inserted in the center of the cake should come out clean.

 - Transfer to a wire rack to cool for 10 minutes.